-Plastic was the name given to early synthetic products (such as cellophane), that were derived from cellulose.
-These early plastics were biodegradable.
-Later the same name was given the oil derived product.
-This was made in a very different way and did not biodegrade.
-It is now applied to corn starch plastic which is made differently again, from plant starch and is certified compostable.
-Want to know more about plastic?
-Read up here
+Plastic was the name given to early synthetic products such as cellophane, that were derived from cellulose.
+These plastics were biodegradable.
+Then they learnt how to make similar products from oil.
+Or rather from the bits of crude left over after they had finished making petrol.
+The same name was then given the oil derived product.
+But there were crucial differences.
+This new product was made in a very different way and did NOT biodegrade.Since then yet more “plastics” have hit the market.
+Made from all kinds of things.
+Some from plant starch and some are certified compostable.

 Currently, non- biodegradable, oil derived plastics are the most commonly used and so we tend to ascribe their qualities to all types of plastic.